 The fair value of the Avenue Loan Facility was determined based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
 The Avenue Loan Facility fair value estimate incorporates comparisons to instruments with similar covenants, collateral, and risk profiles and was obtained using a discounted cash flow technique.
-On the date of Avenue Loan Facility origination, or May 1, 2023, the discount rate was arrived at by calibrating the loan amount of \$30 million with the fair value of the warrants of \$ 1,413 and the loan terms interest rate equal to the greater of (i) the sum of four and one-half percent (4.50%) plus the Prime Rate, and (ii) twelve and one-half percent (12.50%).
+On the date of Avenue Loan Facility origination, or May 1, 2023, the discount rate was arrived at by calibrating the loan amount of \$30 million with the fair value of the warrants of \$1,413 and the loan terms interest rate equal to the greater of (i) the sum of four and one-half percent (4.50%) plus the Prime Rate, and (ii) twelve and one-half percent (12.50%).
 During an event of default, any outstanding amount under the Avenue Loan Facility will bear interest at a rate of 5.00% in excess of the otherwise applicable rate of interest.
-The fair value of the Avenue Loan Facility, as of March 31, 2024, was estimated using a discount rate of 19% which reflects the internal rate of return of the Avenue Loan Facility at closing, as of May 1, 2023.
-For the three months ended March 31, 2024 and for the year ended December 31, 2023, the change in the fair value of the loan was recorded in earnings since the Company concluded that those were not related to instrument-specific credit risk was required.
+The fair value of the Avenue Loan Facility, as of June 30, 2024 September 30, 2024, was estimated using a discount rate of 19% which reflects the internal rate of return of the Avenue Loan Facility at closing, as of May 1, 2023.
+For the six nine months ended June 30, 2024 September 30, 2024 and for the year ended December 31, 2023, the change in the fair value of the loan was recorded in earnings since the Company concluded that the change in fair value was not related to instrument-specific credit risk.